 Note: Clicking Download Document will download the update you’re currently viewing — even if that’s an older update.

 Moving drafts into projects

-Note: You cannot undo the process of moving a document from My Drafts to a shared Workspace.
+You cannot undo moving a document from My Drafts to a shared Workspace.

 Creating preview thumbnails

 You can set any Artboard within a document as a preview thumbnail.
-The thumbnail will appear in the web app, Mac app, iOS app and in Finder.
-To use a specific Artboard as the preview thumbnail for a document, Control-click on its name on the Canvas or in the Layer List and enable Set As Thumbnail from the context menu.
+The thumbnail will appear in the web app, Mac app, iOS app, and in Finder.
+To use a specific Artboard as the preview thumbnail for a document, Control-click on its name on the Canvas or in the Layer List and select Set As Thumbnail from the contextual menu.
 Selecting the option again will remove it from the Artboard.

-When no Artboard is set as the thumbnail, Sketch will use the first Artboard of the first page in your document.
-This Artboard should be at least 250x250, otherwise it won’t show.
+If you don’t select an Artboard for a thumbnail, Sketch will automatically use the first Artboard of the first page in your document — provided it’s dimensions are at least 250x250p.

 Using document versions

-When you save changes you’ve made to a Workspace document, it’ll appear as a new version under the Version tab in the right sidebar of the in the web app.
-You can click on any version in the sidebar to view it.
+When you save changes you’ve made to a Workspace document, it’ll appear as a new version under the Version tab in the right sidebar in the web app.
+Click on any version in the sidebar to view it.
 When you’re viewing an older version, you can click the See Latest Version button in the top-right to go straight to the latest update.